Tuta (email): History

 Tutanota is derived from Latin and contains the words "tuta" and "nota" which means "secure message".
 Tutao GmbH was founded in 2011 in Hanover, Germany.

-The goal of the developers for Tuta is to fight for email privacy.
-Their vision gained even more importance, when Edward Snowden revealed NSA's mass surveillance programs like XKeyscore in July 2013.

 Since 2014, the software has been open-sourced and can be reviewed by outsiders on GitHub.
+The software completed a phase in beta status in 2015.

 In August 2018, Tuta became the first email service provider to release their app on F-Droid, removing all dependence on proprietary code.
 This was part of a full remake of the app, which removed dependence on GCM for notifications by replacing it with SSE.
 The new app also enabled search, 2FA and got a new reworked user interface.
+The company announced a transition to 100% renewable electricity in March 2019.
+This decision coincided with employee participation in Fridays for Future protests.

-In November 2020, the Cologne court ordered monitoring of a single Tuta account that had been used for an extortion attempt.
-The monitoring function should only apply to future unencrypted emails this account receives and it will not affect emails previously received.

-On 7 November 2023, Tutanota announced it was rebranded to simply 'Tuta'.
+In November 2020, the Cologne court ordered monitoring of a single Tuta account which had been used for an extortion attempt.
+The monitoring function should only apply to future unencrypted emails the account receives and it will not affect emails previously received.
+On 7 November 2023, Tutanota announced it had rebranded to simply 'Tuta'.
 The former domain name tutanota.com now redirects to the shorter tuta.com.

-On 11 November 2023, it was alleged that Tuta was being used as a honeypot for criminals with a backdoor from authorities.
+In November 2023, it was alleged that Tuta was being used as a honeypot for criminals with a backdoor from authorities.
 An ex-RCMP officer, Cameron Ortis, testified that the service was used as a storefront to lure criminals in and gain information on those who fell for it.
 He stated authorities were monitoring the whole service, feeding it to Five Eyes, which would disperse it back to the RCMP in order to gain more knowledge about the criminal underground.
-However, no evidence was ever presented to back up this statement, and Tuta repudiated the claim.
+However, no evidence was presented to back up this statement, and Tuta repudiated the claim.

+Tuta Mail has integrated post-quantum cryptography features through its protocol, TutaCrypt, replacing standard encryption methods like RSA-2048 and AES-256 for accounts created after March 2024.
+In October 2024, Tuta launched its standalone encrypted calendar app.
+In 2025 the company confirmed plans to launch a file storage application, known as Tuta Drive, although no release date has been given.
+Tuta Drive entered closed beta in April 2026.
+Tuta as a European tech company is part of the trend for digital sovereignty.

 Services

 Tuta Mail

-"Tuta Mail" is Tuta’s initial and primary service.
-Tuta Mail is a fully end-to-end encrypted email service available for download on Android (Google, F-Droid, apk) and iOS.
-Tuta Mail has email clients for Linux, Windows and macOS.
-It can also be accessed through web browser.
-In 2024 Tuta introduced quantum-resistant algorithms in a hybrid protocol similar to Signal to protect the data against future attacks from quantum computers.
+Tuta Mail is an end-to-end encrypted email service.
+Tuta Mail client is available for Android, iOS, Linux, MacOS, Windows and as a Web app.
+In March 2024, Tuta introduced a proprietary quantum-resistant hybrid protocol called TutaCrypt for its services.

 Tuta Calendar

-The "Tuta Calendar" is encrypted with post-quantum cryptography.
-The Tuta Calendar was first released as an integrated calendar in Tuta Mail.
+Tuta Calendar is an end-to-end encrypted calendar app that supports post-quantum cryptography.
+It was first released as an integrated calendar in Tuta Mail.
 In October 2024, Tuta released it as a stand-alone calendar app available for iOS and Android.
+In February 2026, Tuta released an add-on allowing Tuta Calendar to be integrated into Thunderbird.